povlhp/iBus2PPM/iBus2PPM-instructions.md

 standard 3-wire cable + 1 cable for PPM out.
 But any Arduino can be used.
 I soldered in angled pins at the end, and a few pins around D2 (PPM out) to help protect it.

+It is important to ensure flight controller, pixhawk and receiver (iA6B) share a common GND connection.
+More so if you use USB connection to the flight controller, as the 0 of the computer and the battery are completely indenpendent otherwise.

+In the plane/copter everything should share a common ground, and you should try to avoid ground loop.
+Especially in a copter you can minimize noise by making sure no ESC has any ground connection to the FC, as it already is grounded on the fat black wire going into it.
+In a plane this is not that important, but you might get away with removing the GND pin from the UBEC connector if you use a power module, as you would get GND that way - But this is not common practice for planes, where people might want to remove the FC/Power module and fly with the Rx only.

 Here is how to connect the iA6B:

 ![Image of iA6B](Connecting.jpg)